nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 If accepted, the paper then proceeds to the layout editing phase for final publication.

+## Special workflow for conflicted papers

+### Papers authored by an editor-in-chief

+This case will not happen; editors-in-chief are not allowed to submit papers to the journal.

+### Papers authored by a managing editor

+Papers authored by a managing editor are submitted to the system as usual, and handled by an editor-in-chief, who assigns editors, and posts a comment saying that there should be no discussion about the paper on the system.

+The paper is advertised as a new submission in the digest, and it is said there that the paper will not be discussed on the platform, and that editors who would want to comment (or be Cc'd to the discussion) should contact the relevant editor-in-chief by email.

+The editors handle reviewing and discussion between themselves and the editor-in-chief by email.

+The acceptance/rejection proposition is not put on the platform but sent in a "shadow digest" by the editor-in-chief directly to all editors.

+When the paper moves forward to phase 2, is revised, etc., these changes are implemented on Episciences by the editors-in-chief; but discussion never happens on Episciences.

+(The rationale for all of this is that there is currently no way to hide from managing editors the information of what happens on the platform.)

+### Papers authored by editors

+Papers authored by an editor are handled in the normal way (and the editor in question should be in COI with the paper on Episciences), the only difference is that we make sure not to include confidential information about the paper in the digest.

+For this, the EiCs should notice when a submitted paper has an editor among the authors (editors can also point this out to the EiCs, in the cover letter...).
+Then, managing editors mark the paper as "authored by an editor".
+For such papers, in the digest, we do not include any confidential information, e.g., we write "A verdict was proposed for this paper, but since it is authored by an editor, you can only see it by clicking the link...".

+### Papers in conflict with an editor-in-chief or managing editor

+These papers are managed normally.
+We trust editors-in-chief and managing editors not to be involved with the paper and not looking at what goes on with the paper.

+### Papers in conflict with an editor

+These papers are managed normally.
+We think it is not a problem if editors can see in the digest some information about papers that they are conflicted with.

+If an editor has such a strong conflict that they would like to make sure that they don't see information in the digest about the paper, they can write the EiCs so that the paper is marked as "authored by an editor" and we apply the above procedure.

 ## Useful links

 * General-purpose [Episciences documentation](https://doc.episciences.org/en/welcome/).